-Associate Degree Nursing
+Associate of Science in Nursing

 Georgia Northwestern Technical College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-The Associate Degree Nursing Program is approved by the Georgia Board of Nursing.
+The Associate of Science in Nursing program is approved by the Georgia Board of Nursing.

-Graduates of the ADN program will be eligible to sit for the NCLEX-RN licensure exam.
-Once the graduate passes this national exam, he or she may be licensed by the board of nursing of the state to which application has been made.
+Graduates of the ASN program will be eligible to sit for the NCLEX-RN licensure exam.
+Once the graduate passes this national exam, he or she may be licensed by the board of nursing of the state to which the application has been made.
 When the graduate has been licensed, he or she may practice as a registered nurse (RN) in the state in which the license is granted.
 The state board of nursing may not issue a license to a graduate who has been convicted of a felony.
-(Please see specific board of nursing websites for these rules).
+(Please see the specific board of nursing websites for these rules).

 Mission and Philosophy

-- An individual is a unique, holistic human being who has needs that affect mind, body, and spirit.
+- An individual is a unique, holistic human being who has needs that affect the mind, body, and spirit.
 These needs can be arranged in a hierarchical order.
 Those needs perceived by the individual as most basic to life must be satisfied before focusing on more complex needs.
 An individual is dynamic and has the potential for change through growth, development, and maturation.
 An individual has the ability to affect his/her health and is responsible for making choices related to his/her health.

-- Environment is all the internal and external factors that influence the life and well-being of an individual.
+- The environment is all the internal and external factors that influence the life and well-being of an individual.
 This includes both internal and external environments.
 The internal environment includes the physiological and psychological factors and processes of an individual.
 The external environment includes social, cultural, and spiritual influences as well as economic, political, and ecological systems.
 The relationship between all factors is dynamic and interactive.
 A change in any one factor affects all other factors.

 - Health is a dynamic process that incorporates the physical, mental, emotional, spiritual, and social well-being of the individual.
 It is more than the absence of illness.
 It is influenced by the individual’s values and beliefs as he/she strives to achieve the highest level of functioning.

-- Teaching-Learning is a process that is interactive, dynamic, individualized, and continuous.
+- Teaching-learning is a process that is interactive, dynamic, individualized, and continuous.
 It involves the acquisition of new knowledge, behaviors, and skills.
 The teaching-learning process is accomplished through stimulating intellectual curiosity, creativity, critical thinking, and professional growth.
 It includes selection, organization, and presentation of the curriculum as well as appropriate feedback and evaluation of the learner.
-This process promotes the freedom to inquire, to discover, and to test ideas through the integration of psychomotor, cognitive, and affective skills.
+This process promotes the freedom to inquire, discover, and test ideas through the integration of psychomotor, cognitive, and affective skills.
 The teaching-learning process is accomplished as it moves from the familiar to the unfamiliar and from simple to complex.

 - Nursing Education is the combination of selected general education and nursing courses designed to prepare graduates to assume the roles of provider of care, manager of care, and member of the discipline of nursing.
-Nursing education requires collaboration of students and faculty to meet the outcomes of the nursing program.
+Nursing education requires the collaboration of students and faculty to meet the outcomes of the nursing program.
 Nursing education is a lifelong learning process that encompasses interdependent/independent and self-initiated learning.
 Associate degree nursing education is a systematic process that prepares the graduate nurse generalist to plan and provide safe effective care utilizing critical thinking skills and evidence-based practice in caring for individuals experiencing a variety of health care needs.
-The associate degree provides the foundation for continued education and development of students' potential within the profession of nursing.
+The associate degree provides the foundation for continued education and the development of students' potential within the profession of nursing.

-In addition, the ADN faculty realizes the value of various nursing theorists and incorporates concepts of diverse theorists throughout the curriculum.
+In addition, the ASN faculty realizes the value of various nursing theorists and incorporates concepts of diverse theorists throughout the curriculum.
 The faculty also believes nursing draws from theories of other disciplines and has chosen to utilize specific theorists throughout the curriculum, which include Maslow, Erikson, Havighurst, and Piaget.

 Programs of Study

-- Lauren Elsberry, RN, BSN, MBA-HCA, Instructor
+- Lauren Elsberry, MSN, RN